Purkinje cell: Structure

-These cells are some of the largest neurons in the human brain (Betz cells being the largest), with an intricately elaborate dendritic arbor, characterized by a large number of dendritic spines.
-Purkinje cells are found within the Purkinje layer in the cerebellum.
-Purkinje cells are aligned like dominos stacked one in front of the other.
-Their large dendritic arbors form nearly two-dimensional layers through which parallel fibers from the deeper-layers pass.
-These parallel fibers make relatively weaker excitatory (glutamatergic) synapses to spines in the Purkinje cell dendrite, whereas climbing fibers originating from the inferior olivary nucleus in the medulla provide very powerful excitatory input to the proximal dendrites and cell soma.
-Parallel fibers pass orthogonally through the Purkinje neuron's dendritic arbor, with up to 200,000 parallel fibers forming a Granule-cell-Purkinje-cell synapse with a single Purkinje cell.
+Purkinje cells are some of the largest neurons in the human brain (Betz cells being the largest), with an intricate and elaborate branching structure (known as a dendritic arbour) characterized by a large number of dendritic spines.
+Found within the Purkinje layer of the cerebellum, Purkinje cells align like dominos - stacked one in front of the other - with their expansive dendritic arbours forming almost-two-dimensional layers, through which parallel fibers from deeper-layers pass.
+These parallel fibers form relatively-weak excitatory synapses - specifically, glutamatergic synapses - connected to the spines of Purkinje cell dendrites, while climbing fibers - originating from the inferior olivary nucleus of the medulla - provide very powerful excitatory input to proximal dendrites and cell soma.
+Parallel fibers pass orthogonally through the Purkinje neuron's dendritic arbor, with up to 200,000 parallel fibers forming a granule-cell-Purkinje-cell synapse within a single Purkinje cell.

-Each adult Purkinje cell receives approximately 500 climbing fiber synapses, all originating from a single climbing fiber from the inferior olive.
-This has led to the notion that a "highly conserved one-to-one relationship renders Purkinje dendrites into a single computational compartment".
-However, multi-innervation has now been found that "occurs" in mice among the subset of Purkinje cells with multiple primary dendrites, a dendritic motif that is uncommon in rodents but "predominant" in humans.
+Each adult Purkinje cell receives approximately 500 climbing fiber synapses, collectively originating from a single climbing fiber in the inferior olive, a phenomena which has led to the observation that a "highly conserved one-to-one relationship renders Purkinje dendrites into a single computational compartment".
+However, observations of murine Purjinke cells have found multi-innervation among a subset of cells comprising multiple primary dendrites - a dendritic motif uncommon in rodents but "predominant" in humans.

-Both basket and stellate cells (found in the cerebellar molecular layer) provide inhibitory (GABAergic) input to the Purkinje cell, with basket cells synapsing on the Purkinje cell axon initial segment and stellate cells onto the dendrites.
+Both basket and stellate cells (found in the cerebellar molecular layer) provide inhibitory (GABA-ergic) input to the Purkinje cell.
+Basket cells synapse on the initial segment of the Purkinje cell axon, while stellate cells synapse to the dendrites.

-Purkinje cells send inhibitory projections to the deep cerebellar nuclei, and constitute the sole output of all motor coordination in the cerebellar cortex.
+Purkinje cells send inhibitory projections to the deep cerebellar nuclei, constituting the sole output of all motor coordination in the cerebellar cortex.
+Purkinje cells also receive feedback signals associated with efference copies from deep cerebellar nuclei, forming an internal feedback loop within the cerebellum that enables recurrent processing.